picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/claiming-a-bounty.md

 ### the evidence is incomplete

-Sometimes participants complete the work but don't provide enough evidence for voters to verify it.
+Sometimes participants complete the work but don't provide enough evidence to verify it.

 Remember:

-> **People can only vote on the evidence they can see.**
+> **People can only make decisions based on the evidence you provide.**

 ### the connection isn't obvious

-Don't assume voters know what you're thinking.
+Don't assume the bounty creator know what you're thinking.

 Explain how your evidence relates to the bounty.

 ### the submission is difficult to review

-If voters have to search through multiple websites, videos, or screenshots to understand what happened, they're more likely to miss important details.
+If the bounty creator has to search through multiple websites, videos, or screenshots to understand what happened, they're more likely to miss important details.

 Help them by organizing everything clearly.